felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 First of all, we are very excited about the new integration you are going to develop!

 When you are ready to start, please let us know at integration@hubrise.com.
-We will waive your subscription fee so that you can place unlimited test orders during the development phase.
-(Free accounts are limited to 50 orders per month.)

 But we won't just wait and see while you do the work: We will actively help you during the process.
 Here is what HubRise can do for you:

 - We offer your team free email support during the integration phase.
 We generally respond in a few business hours (not days, or weeks).
+- We waive your subscription fee so that you can place unlimited test orders during the development phase.
 - We assess your integration by checking the logs.
 - We schedule a call with one of our integration engineers to finalise the assessment together.
 The call usually takes an hour and a half.
-- We write a report with our recommendations.
+- We send you a report with our recommendations.
+We keep this report updated as you make changes in your integration.

 ### Assessing the Integration

 When your integration is ready, we assess it with you.
-We typically check the logs of your test transactions and ask you a few questions based on an Integration Sheet.
+After checking the logs of your test transactions, we ask you a few questions to create a report that we call the Integration Sheet.
 To see what to expect, check our [Integration Sheet template](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

-With this information in hand we can provide you with written feedback to help you avoid known pitfalls.
+The Integration Sheet is useful to provide you with written feedback and help you avoid known pitfalls.
 We can also understand exactly how your integration works, and document it thoroughly.

 ### Documenting the Integration

-Once your integration is completed and assessed, we document it and include it in our [Integrated Apps](/apps) page, as we did in the past with other integrations (like dotdigital, PAR PixelPoint, LivePepper, Zelty, to name a few).
+Once your integration is assessed, we document it and include it in our [Integrated Apps](/apps) page, as we did in the past with other integrations (like dotdigital, PAR PixelPoint, LivePepper, Zelty, to name a few).

 We document integrations to: